Hot Springs, Fried Chicken & Sand in the San Luis Valley, Part Three

 Hot Springs, Fried Chicken & Sand in the San Luis Valley, Part Three.
 HeidiTown (6)

 On the way out, we bought bread.
 That’s right, they sell bread like your mom used to make.
-My mom really did make her own bread (something I took for granted until I became an adult).
+My mom makes bread (something I took for granted until I became an adult).

 Ryan got to use a real map a lot during this trip.
 We ventured into territory where GPS and GoogleMaps refused to work and I think using a paper map is something Ryan will remember fondly from this adventure.